Salem's Lot (radio drama): Plot summary

-Ben Mears, a successful writer who grew up in the (fictional) town of Jerusalem's Lot, Maine (known to locals as "Salem's Lot" or "The Lot"), has returned home following the death of his wife.
+Ben Mears, a successful writer who grew up in the town of Jerusalem's Lot, Maine (known to locals as "Salem's Lot" or "The Lot"), has returned home following the death of his wife.
 Ben plans to write a book about the "Marsten House", an abandoned mansion that gave him nightmares after a traumatic (and possibly supernatural) childhood experience.
 Once in town, he meets local high school teacher Matt Burke and strikes up a romantic relationship with Susan Norton, a young college graduate.

 Mears discovers that the Marsten house has been bought by Mr. Straker and Mr. Barlow, a pair of businessmen who are also new to the town, although only Straker has been seen.
 Their arrival coincides with the disappearance of a young boy, Ralphie Glick, and the suspicious death of his brother Danny.
 It then becomes clear that Barlow is a vampire, and is taking over the town with Straker's help.
 Ben, Matt, Susan, and a few other residents of the Lot try to prevent the vampires from spreading.
 In the end, Ben and young Mark Petrie succeed in neutralizing Straker and destroy the master vampire Barlow, but, lucky to escape with their lives, are forced to leave the town to the newly created vampires.